A second-order numerical method for the aggregation equations: Acknowledgments

 \section{Acknowledgments}

-{JAC was partially supported by the EPSRC grant number EP/P031587/1.
-Parts of this research was conducted at the Institut Mittag--Leffler during the fall of 2016, and at SAM, ETH Z\"urich during the spring of 2017.}
+{JAC was partially supported by the EPSRC grant number EP/P031587/1 and the Advanced Grant Nonlocal-CPD (Nonlocal PDEs for Complex Particle Dynamics: Phase Transitions, Patterns and Synchronization) of the European Research Council Executive Agency (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No. 883363).
+Parts of this research was conducted at the Institut Mittag--Leffler during the fall of 2016, and at SAM, ETH Z\"urich during the spring of 2017, and the authors would like to thank both institutions for their warm hospitality.}